 There are a number of factors that will affect the rate of absorption:

-The fiber content of the whole meal – more fiber equals slower absoption
+- The fiber content of the whole meal – more fiber equals slower absorption

 But interestingly even the fastest method, whey alone in water on an empty stomach, still takes hours to be fully digested an utilized.
 So if you took 50g instead of 30g, yes you will still use it.